JakuWorks/PowerShell-File-Walker-Commands/README.md

   b) Manually run the file
   `psst: you need to run the file IN YOUR SCOPE, so you can actually use the commands.
 To do that use the '.' dot operator.
 Example of running the file:` `.
 "C:\PowerShell-File-Walker.ps1"`
 4. If everything worked you should get an introductionary message (it will only display three times)

+### Note
+This project IS functional if set up correctly.
+However is old.
+It was rushed too.
+And bad programming practices were applied in it.
+It's state does not reflect my current abilities